The Process of Making Porcelain

 1. Raw Material Preparation

-The process begins with mining these raw materials, which are then transported to the manufacturing facility.
-At the site, the materials are refined through crushing and grinding into a fine powder.
-This powder is mixed with water to create a slurry, which is screened to eliminate impurities and ensure a consistent particle size.
+The process begins with the mining of these raw materials and then they are shipped to the appropriate porcelain manufacturer.
+Once at the facility, these raw materials are processed, which consist of drying, crushing, and grinding until they become a fine powder.
+Then the fine powder is mixed with water to create a slurry that is then screened to remove impurities and homogeneous particle size.

 2. Forming

-The forming stage of porcelain production is a precise process that shapes raw materials into elegant and durable products.
-It begins with mixing high-quality kaolin clay, feldspar, and quartz with water to create a pliable substance known as porcelain slip.
+The forming stage of porcelain production is an exact process where raw materials are formed into beautiful and durable porcelain products.
+This step of the production begins with the preparation of porcelain slip, which consists of mixing high quality kaolin clay, feldspar, and quartz with water, which is formed into a formable material.

-Various techniques are used to shape this slip into the desired forms.
-One common method is slip casting, where the slip is poured into plaster molds.
-The plaster’s porous nature absorbs excess water, leaving a solid layer of clay against the mold’s walls.
-This technique is particularly effective for creating intricate shapes and fine details.
+There are a variety of forming processes used to shape this slip into finished forms.
+One common forming method is slip casting, where the slip is poured into plaster molds.
+The plaster, being quite porous, draws out water so that a solid layer of clay remains on the sides of the mold.
+This technique is good for creating detailed shapes with complex, intricate forms and minor details.

 3. Drying